 - 1. Consultants need to obtain draft utilities shifting proposal from user departments for all utilities identified for shifting along project road - 2.
 Prepare utility shifting cost estimates using latest schedule of rates and obtain approval from user departments - 3.
-Review final designs submitted, cost estimates, complete checklist, obtain required declarations and submit to PIU for approval - 4.
-Work with user department, PIU and RO as required to incorporate any changes requested in shifting proposal and cost estimate by RO and NHIDCL HQ - Obtain all required utilities shifting proposal estimates and required approvals from both user departments and NHIDCL within the time stipulated in DPR contract project (civil packages wise), including the cost of environmental and social safeguards proposed based on MoRT&H's Standard Data Book and market rate for the inputs.
-The estimation of quantities shall be based on detailed design of various components of the projects.
-The estimation of quantities and costs would have to be worked out separately for civil work Package as defined in this TOR.
+Review final designs submitted, cost estimates, complete checklist, obtain required declarations and submit to NHIDCL for approval - 4.
+Work with user department, NHIDCL as required to incorporate any changesrequested in shifting proposal and cost estimate - 5.
+Obtain all required utilities shifting proposal estimates and required approvals from both user departments and NHIDCL within the time stipulated in DPR contract